 The Round the Isles is the early season (June is early for the Old Guys) Opener race that explores the islands, rocks and waters of Long Harbour.
-It is not unusual to have to portage over some of the drier bits and maybe even do some crabbing along the way.
-The winner claims the Ballantyne on the Rocks Perpetual Trophy.
-You need to hear the story about Jim Ballantyne’s unfortunate navigation error at Dodds Narrows.
+It is not unusual to have to portage and even do some crabbing along the way.
+The winner claims the Ballantyne on the Rocks Perpetual Trophy commemorating Jim Ballantyne’s unfortunate navigation error at Dodds Narrows.
 Jim Ballantyne (1929-2014) was the Commodore’s father, a legend of Scott Point, and the inspiration behind this make-shift club.

 The 2020 Race was a victim of Covid19.